-Do yourself a favor and invest in a Japanese/English name stamp kit, replacement ink pad, and ink refill.
+Do yourself a favor and invest in a Japanese/English name stickers and a name stamp kit, replacement ink pad, and ink refill.
 After all, you’ll be labeling things (right down to pencils and erasers) up until your kids are old enough to do it by themselves.

 Another Look At Daycare and Kindergartens in Japan: Kodomo En and Gakudo

 Kodomo en (こども園) are facilities where daycare and kindergarten are integrated.
+(IIRC komodo en is a word they adopted in Chiba Prefecture.)
 I teach kindergarten at a kodomo en while the monster attends daycare at the same facility.